 You need a visa or permit if you move to the UK to work, study or to settle.
 You may need to pay the immigration health surcharge as part of your visa application if you're staying for 6 months or more.

-If your healthcare is paid for by an EU Member State, you may be eligible a full or partial reimbursement of your immigration health surcharge.
+If your healthcare is paid for by an EU Member State or Switzerland, you may be eligible a full or partial reimbursement of your immigration health surcharge.

 You can only be considered ordinarily resident if you've been given the immigration status of indefinite leave to remain (the right to live here on a permanent basis).